This posting is now closed.

 - Working at BCcampus: Good Times.
 Great People.

 - The Human Side of BCcampus: Real People, Real Relationships

 The salary range for this position is: $111,556 – $123,072 annually.

 In addition, BCcampus employees receive 5% of their salary in lieu of pension contribution and are provided extended health and dental benefits.

-To apply, please submit a cover letter and CV as a single PDF with your name in the file name to: firstname.lastname@example.org
+To apply, please submit a cover letter and CV in a single PDF file to email@example.com.
+Deadline to apply: March 7th, 2021.

 At BCcampus our mandate is to provide teaching, learning, educational technology, and open education support to the post-secondary institutions of B.C.
 Ultimately, our goal is to improve student learning.
 Our operational methodology falls somewhere between a government agency and an agile start-up, ensuring we’re consistently demonstrating our flexible, responsive approach to improving the teaching and learning landscape of B.C.